-Paul Hawken is a best-selling author, who has written eight books, as well as dozens of articles, op-eds, and other papers concerning the environment, the ethical responsibility of business to, and social justice.
+Paul Hawken is a best-selling author, who has written eight books, as well as dozens of articles, op-eds, and other papers concerning the environment, the ethical responsibility of business, and social justice.
 His books have been published in 30 languages in more than 50 countries and have sold more than 2 million copies.
-His writings have appeared the Harvard Business Review, Resurgence, New Statesman, Inc, Boston Globe, Christian Science Monitor, Mother Jones, Orion, Libération, and over a hundred other publications since 1983.
+His writings have appeared the Harvard Business Review, Resurgence, New Statesman, Inc, Boston Globe, Christian Science Monitor, Mother Jones, Orion, Libération, and over a hundred other publications since 1983

 The Most Comprehensive Plan Ever Proposed to Reverse Global Warming

 2017 New York: Penguin Books

 Drawdown maps, measures, models, and describes the 100 most substantive solutions to global warming.
 For each solution, we describe its history, the carbon impact it provides, the relative cost and savings, the path to adoption, and how it works.
 The goal of the research that informs Drawdown is to determine if we can reverse the buildup of atmospheric carbon within thirty years.
 All solutions modeled are already in place, well understood, analyzed based on peer-reviewed science, and are expanding around the world.